 A: Your own, your client will not have visibility, and will not know your CPL

-Q: Will I be risking my own money with this model?
+Q: Will I be risking my own money with Pay Per Lead?

 A: Yes and no. As above you are getting paid upfront for your leads, so it’s not really your money you are using in the advertising account.
 It is unusual you would make a loss on your offer, but it could happen.
 Yes, this is a higher risk model than when you add your client’s credit card to their account, but higher risk, higher reward!

 Q: Will I be adding my own credit card to the advertising account(s)?

 A: Yes, get ready to fly business/first class from now on.
 You also get net 30-day payment terms with most credit card providers which helps cash flow early on during your transition period.Q: What markup should I expect on my leads?